Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Introduction

-For the emulation component, one could rely on Gaussian Process (GP) models, which have been widely used for emulating computer models \citep{Sacks_1989}, uncertainty analysis \citep{Oakley2002}, sensitivity analysis \citep{Oakley2004}, and computer code calibration \citep{Kennedy2001,Higdon_2004,OHAGAN2006}.
-The derivative information extracted from GP \citep{stephenson10,lan2016} can also be used to improve the sampling component \citep{Kennedy2001,Oakley2002}.
-In general, however, GP emulation involves intensive computation ($\mathcal O(N^3)$ with $N$ inputs) and does not scale well to high dimensions.
-Additionally, the prediction accuracy of GP emulator highly depends on the training set which usually demands a substantial effort of experimental design \citep{Sacks_1989,santner03}.
-For these reasons, we propose to use deep neural network (DNN)\citep{Goodfellow2016} for the emulation.
+For the emulation component, \cite{cleary2020} rely on Gaussian Process (GP) models, which have been widely used for emulating computer models \cite{Sacks_1989}, uncertainty analysis \cite{Oakley2002}, sensitivity analysis \cite{Oakley2004}, and computer code calibration \cite{Kennedy2001,Higdon_2004,OHAGAN2006}.
+While not adopted in \cite{cleary2020}, the derivative information can be extracted from GP \cite{stephenson10,lan2016} to improve the sampling component \cite{Kennedy2001,Oakley2002}.
+In general, however, GP emulation involves intensive computation ($\mathcal O(N^3)$ with $N$ input/training data pairs) and does not scale well to high dimensions.
+Additionally, the prediction accuracy of GP emulator highly depends on the training set, which usually demands a substantial effort through careful experimental design \cite{Sacks_1989,santner03}.
+For these reasons, we propose to use deep neural network (NN) \cite{Goodfellow2016} for the emulation component of CES.

-DNN is an artificial neural network with multiple layers between the input and output layers.
-Each layer contains neurons (units), synapses (connections), weights, biases, and activation functions.
-Composition of multiple layers in different types makes the whole network capable of learning complex non-linear relationships and hence a flexible functional approximation tool \citep{Bengio_2009,LeCun_2015,SCHMIDHUBER_2015}.
-DNN has achieved enormous successes in image processing \citep{Krizhevsky_2012,CIRESAN_2012}, speech recognition \citep{Graves_2004}, natural language processing \citep{Gers_2001,Mesnil_2015}, bioinformatics \citep{Chicco_2014,Senior_2020}, and many more areas in artificial intelligence \citep{Silver_2016,Silver_2017}.
-DNN is usually trained using back-propagation \citep{lecun_1989,Hinton_2006a}.
-Its computational cost can be reduced by using stochastic batch optimization algorithms such as stochastic gradient descent \citep{Bottou_1999}.
-This way, DNN is trained at a much lower computational cost, $\mathcal O(NB^2)$, with $B$ being the batch size.
+A deep artificial NN consists of multiple layers mapping the input (predictors) to the output (response).
+Each layer contains neurons (units) and synapses (connections) defining the architecture of NN.
+The resulting map also depends on a set of weights, biases, and activation functions, which are respectively analogous to regression coefficients, intercepts, and link functions in generalized linear models.
+Composition of multiple layers in different types makes the whole network capable of learning complex non-linear relationships, hence making NN a flexible functional approximation tool \cite{Bengio_2009,LeCun_2015,SCHMIDHUBER_2015}.
+Deep NN has achieved enormous successes in image processing \cite{Krizhevsky_2012,CIRESAN_2012}, speech recognition \cite{Graves_2004}, natural language processing \cite{Gers_2001,Mesnil_2015}, bioinformatics \cite{Chicco_2014,Senior_2020}, and many other areas \cite{Silver_2016,Silver_2017}.
+Using stochastic batch optimization algorithms such as stochastic gradient descent \cite{Bottou_1999}, the computational cost of NN can be reduced to $\mathcal O(Np)$ with $N$ being the size of the training data, and $p$ being the total number of NN parameters \cite{Bottou_2004}.